max-hill/563-final-project/scripts/readme.md

 # Script Readme
-(Last updated: 2020-02-15)
+(Last updated: 2021-04-06)

 I'm not sure what my final pipeline will look like yet.
-As of now, the file [arg-builder.lisp](arg-builder.lisp) contains all lisp funtions for simulating the Ancestral Recombination Graph on a 3-taxa species tree.
+As of now, the file [simulator.lisp](simulator.lisp) contains all lisp funtions for simulating the Ancestral Recombination Graph on a 3-taxa species tree.
 I am running slime in emacs, with SBCL.

+Short descriptions of each script is given.
+Further documentation can be found as commentary in the script files themselves (i.e. open them with a text editor).

+# Scripts

+* [consensus-jc.sh](consensus-jc.sh) estimates the species tree topology probabilities for a range of prameter regimes using the file 'execute-consensus-jc.lisp'.
+To run, navigate to the `scripts/` directory and execute the command ``` bash consensus-jc.sh```

 # To do:
 * Finish implementing mutations.
 To do this you should think clearly about what you want your pipeline to look like.
 What outputs should be saved as files?